linusg/la-capitaine-android/NOTES.md

 out there, so this document will collect a few useful tips and links.

 First of all, I'm using Lawnchair as my main launcher, so that's obviously the one I'm testing with.
-Lawnchar is open source which has been incredible helpful!
+[Lawnchair is open source](https://github.com/LawnchairLauncher/Lawnchair) which has been incredible helpful!

 For example there's a [list of icon pack intent names][lawnchair-iconpack-intents] for which `<intent-filter>`s should exist and from the [`appfilter.xml` parsing